promi4s/ocelescope/docs/evaluation/plugin.md

         ) -> OCEL:...
     ```

-You can also define special *OCEL-dependent fields* within the same class, using the `OCEL_FIELD` helper, which links a field to the `OCEL` parameter of a plugin method.
+You can also define special *OCEL-dependent fields* within the same class using the `OCEL_FIELD` helper.
+This helper links a field to the `OCEL` parameter of a plugin method, allowing you to create input fields that are automatically populated with elements such as object types, activities, or attribute names from the referenced OCEL log.

 ???+ example "Example: Using OCEL-dependent fields"
     ```python